mtlynch/mtlynch.io/_pages/hiring-content-writers/4-working-with-writers.md

 Allow them to share in the mission.
 If your business is growing thanks to their writing, share those victories with your writer.
 It's much more motivating for them to see the impact of their work than for them to just feel like they're trading articles for a paycheck every few weeks.

-With one of my freelancers, I found that many of my suggestions parroted lessons I had learned form *The Elements of Style* (aka *Strunk and White*).
+With one of my freelancers, I found that many of my suggestions parroted lessons I learned from *The Elements of Style* (aka *Strunk and White*).
 I asked her if it would be okay if I sent her a copy and she happily agreed.
 Later on, she called that out specifically as something that made her value the job because it demonstrated that I was interested in and supportive of her long-term growth as a writer.

 ## Terminating writers